minlanyu/cs145-site/README.md

 - This course covers both basic networking concepts and advanced cloud networking concepts.
 - For basic networking concepts, you can refer to the textbook (K&R): Computer Networking: A Top-Down Approach (7th edition), by Jim Kurose and Keith Ross.
 Earlier editions are fine.
 - An alternative book is Computer Networks: A Systems Approach (5th edition), by Larry Peterson and Bruce Davie.
 You can find [an online version](https://proquest-safaribooksonline-com.ezp-prod1.hul.harvard.edu/9780123850591) in Harvard library.
-- There are no good textbook for cloud related concepts.
-You have to refer to my slides and class notes.
-We would love your contributions to the class notes too.
-Please feel free to add comments or suggest changes there.
+- For advanced topics of networking, please check out lecture notes and class slides.

 ## Coursework
 - Class and biweekly section participation is mandatory.
 - Extra credits given based on your contributions to in-class and Ed forum discussions.
-- Programming projects: 75%
+- Programming projects: 70%
   - You will be building an example data center network on your laptop with seven projects, which include topology, routing, load balancing, failure recovery, measurement, and congestion control.
+- Homework: 10%
-- Midterm exam: 15%
+- Midterm exam: 10%
 - In-class and Ed participation 10%
   - including a networking news presentation.
 - Please refer to the first lecture slides for details.